thewecas/icaw-backend/README.md

 - `master+jwt` : Implemented the authentication using `jwt`

-- `master-userEdit` : Added option to update password & delete options
+- `master-userEdit` : Added option to update password & delete account

 - `master+passport` : Implemented authentication using `passportjs` and `jwt`